 On Tuesday, August 11, he and I went to the soccer venue before the day's competition began.
 In the production truck, we edited those final commercials into the Penn State show, which was uplinked from the broadcast center the following day.

-But then things started happening elsewhere.
+Later in the month, things started happening elsewhere.
 I had already been a graphics operator for two CART races produced by Don Ohlmeyer for NBC, most recently in New Jersey in May.
 Another one was coming up, the Pocono 500, so TCS decided to send me there.
 I flew to Wilkes-Barre, Pennsylvania, on the evening of Thursday, August 13, and got a room at the Holiday Inn.
 Now I had two hotel keys in my pocket.